hungkq-1724/EraXviF5TTS/src/README.md

 pip install fastapi uvicorn piper-tts langchain underthesea vinorm python f5tts-fastapi-server.py <-- check port inside this file
 ```
-From borwser call the host/port and you are up and running.
+From browser call the host/port and you are up and running.

 ### Other Enhancements